 As the saying goes, if it ain’t broke don’t fix it.
-Stick to your own style and make every minute of your review count.
+Stick to your style and make every minute of your review count.

-In the case of NMAT, you only have 2 months at best (if you’re taking the March/April schedule) to dedicate for the review.
+In the case of NMAT, you only have 2 months at best (if you’re taking the March/April schedule) to dedicate to the review.
 So how can you make the most out of it?
 By focusing on your weakest areas.

 By knowing your weaknesses from the get-go, you will be able to dedicate more time brushing up on the concepts you’ve (intentionally) forgotten and in so doing improve your final NMAT score/rank.

 Also, don’t forget that NMAT scoring is based on percentile ranking which means your grade isn’t equivalent to the number of questions you got right but on the number of examinees who scored lower than you.

 Since most students hate subjects that have anything to do with numbers, you can outperform them and possibly get a 90+ ranking by doing well in these areas (more on this in the next section).

 Assuming that you already know your weaknesses based on the results of the diagnostic test, it’s time to dust off your old high school or college notes and start reviewing.

 However, you can’t start the review unless you know what to review in the first place.
 Know the coverage of the NMAT and use it as a guide on what topics to prioritize.